Skip to main content

 Under the federal Garn-St. Germain Depository Institutions Act (12 U.S.C.
 1701j-3), America's CU cannot enforce a due-on-sale clause when the property transfers to a surviving spouse, child, relative upon death, or the borrower's revocable living trust.

-Processing timelines at America's CU: Varies depending on documentation and account type; contact the credit union for an estimate.
+Processing timelines at America's CU: The Deceased Claims Team reaches out within two business days of receiving notice to begin the process; total time varies with documentation and account type.
 Incomplete documentation is the most common cause of delays—submitting all required documents with the initial claim helps avoid additional processing time.

 America's CU requires several documents to process a claim, including Completed Deceased Member Account Claim/Close Form (form 0336), Certified death certificate, and Government-issued photo ID for beneficiary or authorized representative, and additional documentation depending on the account type.
 Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.